Database searching is NOT like Google! Most do not support natural language searching. You have to be precise in the words that you select.

 Join concepts together using AND and OR.

-Use AND when the concepts are not related such as men AND sexuality.
+Use AND when the concepts are not related such as family AND society.
 This narrows the search as both of those words must be in the information that is being returned.

 Use OR when the concepts are similar, and it does not matter which word is found in the information that is being returned.
-For instance, gay OR lesbian OR queer.
+For instance, gender OR male OR female.
 This broadens the search.

 Use truncation when you want to allow for several spellings or variations on a word.
-For instance, sex* can stand for sex, sexual, sexuality, sexualities...
+For instance, fem* can stand for female OR feminine OR feminist ...